zmoon/blpd/README.md

 scipy
 ```

-If you have ensured that the dependencies are met (e.g., with `conda install {}`), the module `blpdm` can be imported without "installing" as long as Python can find it.
+If you have ensured that the dependencies are met (e.g., with `conda install {}`), the module `blpdm` can be imported without additional build/installation steps as long as Python can find it.

 ### But if you want to really install (add to Python search path)

+Download this repo and navigate to where `setup.py` is located.
+(The package is not on [pypi](https://pypi.org/) at this time.)

 #### "develop" mode (don't add to `site-packages`)